Toranian/Toranian/README.md

 Driven third year university student working towards a computer science degree with a specialization in software systems at the University of Victoria.

 ### About me
 I've got an interest in 3d printing and building electronics.
-I also love public speaking and presenting
+I also love public speaking and presenting!

 ### What am I currently working on?
-Currently extemely busy with school work, but I recently made a customizable, 3dprintable, programmable, volume knob!
+Currently extemely busy with school work, but I recently made a customizable, 3dprintable, programmable, volume knob.
 I also recently built the [crkbd](https://github.com/foostan/crkbd), a split ergonomic keyboard!

 ### Some of my non programming-related skillsets
 - Creative problem solving